 I sincerely hope that your Lent is going well.
 I hope that what you said you would do, you’re doing.
 But if you are struggling – if you are still missing opportunities sometimes to say ‘yes’ to God’s heart, just believe that He loves you, that He hasn’t forsaken you, and that He understands.
 Also remember that Lent is always a great season to take advantage of the Sacrament of Penance and Reconciliation (Confession).

 Our Heavenly Father’s love isn’t like human love.
 His love is not just an apathetic acquaintance.
 While God knows that you will sin against Him, He’s simultaneously doing all that He can to empower you not to sin against Him.
-He desires you to be more than you desire for yourself to be.
+He desires more for you than you can ever desire for yourself.
 He’s unceasingly in the process of courting your heart to His own, and conforming your entire self into the image of Christ Jesus His Son.
 If you truly desire eternal life with Him who loved you first, then all you have to do is say ‘yes’ to Him.
 Lent is a great season to get into the rigor that it requires to Cooperate with God in that necessary response.

 “This is how you are to pray: